Connecting with your Kids Everyday (made easy)

 Keep an eye out for moments during the game when you can ask a question or start a conversation.
 My son and I have great chats over Backgammon every morning while the house is still quiet.
 Here’s a list of other games we love.

-Read alouds are another great way to connect.
-Check out the post from Hope in the Chaos, It’s full of great read aloud tips.
+Read aloud.
+Reading together is another great way to connect.
+Check out the Read alouds post from Hope in the Chaos, It’s full of great read aloud tips.

 What are some simple ways you connect with your kids?